awaz-ppg/office-pathfinder/README.md

 ## How to run

 API:

-1. .\WebAPI\WebAPI in console "dotnet run"
+1. .\backend\WebAPI in console "dotnet run"

 Angular:

-1. .\Angular in console "npm install"
+1. .\frontend in console "npm install"
-2. .\Angular in console "ng serve"
+2. .\frontend in console "ng serve"